20 Top Things To Do in Galveston with Kids

 OUR LATEST VIDEOS

-For a laid-back beach experience, you'll want to head straight for The Seawall, which offers more than 10 miles of beach and water for sunning, playing, and swimming.
-Parking is available along The Seawall; visitors pay by the hour, day, or season.
-Picnic meals can be enjoyed on the beach, or you can take advantage of a wide variety of beachfront restaurants that are a short walk from the sand.
+For a laid-back beach experience, you'll want to head straight for The Seawall, which offers more than 10 miles of beach and water.
+Metered parking is available along The Seawall.
+Have a picnic on the beach, or take advantage of a wide variety of beachfront restaurants that are a short walk from the sand.
 While you're exploring The Seawall, be sure to make a pit-stop at Murdochs, where you can stock up on beach souvenirs and take in sweeping views of the sea through stationary viewfinders while enjoying a tasty cold beverage.

-Amusement rides, midway games, restaurants, and retail shops for kids of all ages abound at Pleasure Pier, and all of it offers a waterfront view.
+Amusement rides, midway games, restaurants, and retail shops for kids of all ages abound on Pleasure Pier, and all of it offers a waterfront view.
 Want to play at Pleasure Pier but also take advantage of other island attractions?
 Wristbands allow re-entry throughout the day.
-Tickets can be purchased online in advance or at the entrance.
 Patrons can choose from the All Day Ride Pass, walk-on passes, single-ride tickets, or the Weekend Adventure Pass that allows unlimited access to Pleasure Pier, nearby Kemah Boardwalk, and the Houston Downtown Aquarium.

-Camping enthusiasts and nature lovers, look no further than Galveston Island State Park for all things active and outdoors.
-Recreational activities include fishing, bird watching, hiking, kayaking, swimming, and camping.
+One of many State Parks Near Houston, Galveston Island State Park offers fishing, bird watching, kayaking, swimming, and camping.
 Entry costs $5 per person, and kids ages 12 and under get in free.
 You can hang out at the park for the day to take advantage of the beach or stay overnight at one of the 60+ available campsites.
 Kids can even become Junior Rangers by visiting the Nature Center, picking up the Junior Ranger Activity Journal and Explorer Pack, and completing tasks to earn a badge.
-The newly renovated beach side of the park just reopened and features amazing new amenities like two boardwalks, a kayak launch, pavilions, enhanced restrooms, and more.
+The beach side of the park features newly renovated amenities like two boardwalks, a kayak launch, pavilions, enhanced restrooms, and more.

 Related: Best Family-Friendly Beaches in Galveston

-With three different pyramids of attractions, there's something for everyone to enjoy at Moody Gardens.
-Each pyramid offers a different experience: the recently renovated Aquarium Pyramid gives visitors a glimpse into ocean life; the Rainforest Pyramid offers a peek of rainforests in Asia, Africa, and the Americas; and the Discovery Pyramid houses a rotating museum exhibit.
+With three pyramids of attractions, there's something for everyone to enjoy at Moody Gardens.
+Each pyramid offers a different experience: the Aquarium Pyramid gives visitors a glimpse into ocean life; the Rainforest Pyramid offers a peek of rainforests in Asia, Africa, and the Americas; and the Discovery Pyramid houses a rotating museum exhibit.
 There are also theaters, a golf course, the Colonel Paddlewheel Boat, a water park, restaurants, ziplines, a ropes course, and more!
-Visitors can choose to purchase tickets for individual attractions or buy one or two-day value passes.

-To get a feel for the island and its history, take one of the many tours around the city.
-Each tour offers something unique and gives visitors a glimpse of Galveston that encompasses more than just the sand and waves.
-Tours include the Taste of the Strand, 1895 Moody Mansion, SegCity Tours, various boat tours, walking and riding tours, and ghost tours of local haunted spots for the brave of heart.
+To get a feel for the island and its history, take one of the many Galveston tours.
+Each tour offers something unique: like the Taste of the Strand, 1895 Moody Mansion, SegCity Tours, various boat tours, walking and riding tours, and ghost tours of local haunted spots.
 One of our personal favorites is a dolphin tour, where families can take a ride around Galveston Bay and watch the dolphins jump during an entertaining boat ride.

 Related: Family Fun at Port Aransas: Best Kid-Friendly Things to Do